 My journey with clay began at Sheffield College, with a fabulous tutor, Val.
 She encouraged me to taste the clay, lick the bisque wear and to cherish my first ever piece thrown in the wheel.

 During 2007-2010 I completed a degree in Glass and Ceramics at the University of Sunderland.
-After working through a variety of skills, I stuck with ceramics and focused on slip casting, hand building and printing.
+After working through a variety of skills, I picked ceramics and focused on slip casting, hand building and printing.

-I took a break for ceramics for 6 years and focused my time on travel and food.
+I took a break for ceramics for six years and focused my time on travel and food.
 Spending time in Southeast Asia I was able to visually feed my love of ceramics.